-It’s a common question, that a lot of bloggers have answered, but I still get asked.
+It’s a common question, “How Much Does A Website Cost?”
+It’s what a lot of business owners have asked, and still get asked.
 So Here’s my answer on how much a website costs.

 If I build you a website and in 3 months you get 2 phone calls that lead to new business, then half of what you would expect for the year is the price.